 Job family: people can belong to the same job family even if they have different position titles.
-For example, your owners are both in farm management, Liz would be during peak season also.
+For example, your owners are both in business management.
 This will assist in understanding your workforce's core skills.

 Qualifications: any qualifications, tickets or licences can be captured here.
 This will assist in identifying potential training needs, and in understanding each employee's skills and knowledge.